What to Pack for Italy in Summer: Top 17 Essentials

 Best Shirts for Italy in Summer:

 If you plan on visiting the Italian coast this summer, make sure you remember to pack a swimsuit or two!
-I also suggest packing some sandal as the beaches here are mostly pebbles and hurt your feet.
+I also suggest packing some sandals as the beaches here are mostly pebbles and can hurt your feet.

 Shop the Best Swimsuits for Italy in Summer: